taironedias/snapchat-fake/README.md

 # snapchat-fake
-Create a snapchat fake app for iOS learning.
+Creating a snapchat fake app for iOS learning.